 - Per Movoto, Plano’s home resale inventories increased by 6% since June 2017.
 The median listing price in Plano is $430,000.
 The cost of living index in Plano, Texas is 120.70 via BestPlaces, which is above the national average.
-According the official Plano site, Plano does have low property taxes, and the City allows residents a “significant homestead exemption, enabling Plano to have the lowest tax rate in the DFW metro.”
+According to the official Plano site, Plano does have low property taxes, and the City allows residents a “significant homestead exemption, enabling Plano to have the lowest tax rate in the DFW metro.”

 Major Attractions in Plano:

-- Toyota HQ: Toyota invested $10 billion to create their new state-of-the-art headquarter in Plano.
+- Toyota HQ: Toyota invested $10 billion to create its new state-of-the-art headquarter in Plano.
 The move has created over 4,000 new jobs for Texans and has put the city on the map regarding the motor vehicle industry.

 - Arbor Hills Nature Preserve: The beautiful preserve is 200 acres in size and is a perfect location for nature walks, hiking trips, and other outdoor activities.
 There are both paved recreational trails, as well as natural unpaved trails that are designated only for pedestrians.

 - Aqua Shop Indoor Surfing: This location gives customers the ability to take on the FlowRider and experience a thrilling indoor surfing experience.
-This innovative approach to water sports is a fun opportunity to help people learn how to surf on a micro scale and also learn how to do some impressive tricks.
+This innovative approach to water sports is a fun opportunity to help people learn how to surf on a micro-scale and also learn how to do some impressive tricks.

 New Businesses in Plano: